By Amy Johnson, Sex in the Suburbs

 New stories about sexuality happen all the time.
 Open your eyes, take a breath and talk to your kids about sex.
 Think about all that’s at stake.
 It’s worth any uncomfortable feelings.

 Amy Johnson, MSW, is a professional life and parent coach in Federal Way.
-She facilitates faith and sexuality classes for youth, and parenting classes in the Puget Sound area.
-Contact: firstname.lastname@example.org.
+She also facilitates faith and sexuality classes for youth.
+E-mail: firstname.lastname@example.org.